rokitalab/OpenPedCan-analysis/analyses/molecular-subtyping-EWS/README.md

 ### Module contents

-`01-run-subtyping-ewings.Rmd` identifies sample_id for RNA-Seq samples with hallmark _EWSR1_ fusions and matches sample_id with WGS sample and adds molecular_subtype as "EWS" (Ewing Sarcoma)
+`01-run-subtyping-ewings.Rmd` identifies sample_id for RNA-Seq samples with hallmark _EWSR1_ fusions and matches sample_id with WGS sample and adds molecular_subtype as "EWS" (Ewing Sarcoma).
 The tabular output (`results/EWS_results.tsv`) only contains tumors where `molecular_subtype == "EWS"`.